oschrenk/notes/java.md

 If your main class has a few smaller helper classes that can be used outside the class and make sense only with your main class, it's a good idea to make them nested top-level classes.
 To use the nested top-level class, write: `TopLevelClass.NestedClass`.

-If you define a member class, that doesn't reference the surrounding top-level class, **do not** forget to declare it as `static` as otherwise each instance of this class has a reference to the surrounding class[p.
+If you define a member class, that doesn't reference the surrounding top-level class, **do not** forget to declare it as `static` as otherwise each instance of this class has a reference to the surrounding class [p.
 101][#Bloch:2002].

-Nested top level classes are often usd to capsule objects representing components of the surrounding class (eg `Map.Entry`).
+Nested top level classes are often used to capsule objects representing components of the surrounding class (eg. `Map.Entry`).

 One **important note**: The `static` keyword does **not** do to a class declaration what it does to a variable or a method declaration.